Our EYFS consists of two Reception classes in a wonderful, well resourced base and vast beautiful outside spaces.

-The team is fully committed to giving your child the very best start to their time at Rackham.
+The team is fully committed to giving your child the very best start to their time at The Rackham.

-The teachers are: Mrs Boyden in Reception
+The teachers are: Miss Oliver and Mrs Hailstone

 Our Early Years Curriculum is a carefully planned learning experience with the aim to lay a secure foundation for future learning.
 We aim to provide our children with knowledge, skills and experiences in a hands on, holistic way so that all learning is embedded in a meaningful context and through play.
 We do this through a personalised, flexible curriculum that allows children to be present in the moment and see and experience the wonders of nature and the world through their own eyes.
 We engage children in learning from the very start and expect our children to leave us as happy, confident and skillful communicators who are curious about the world around them.
 We want them to thrive and be prepared with the skills and passion to educate themselves throughout the rest of their lives.